Glenne Headly: Film and television career

-2004–2017

 In 2004, she played the mother of Lindsay Lohan's character in Confessions of a Teenage Drama Queen.
 She appeared in the films The Amateurs (2005), The Namesake (2006), Comeback Season (2006), Kit Kittredge: An American Girl (2008), The Joneses (2009), and Don Jon (2013).
 Headly appeared in the film Strange Weather (2016) and in the HBO limited series The Night Of (2016).
 In 2017, she played Marguerite opposite Morgan Freeman in Just Getting Started.

-Future Man

 Headly and Ed Begley Jr. were cast in lead roles with Josh Hutcherson in Future Man, Hulu's half-hour comedy television series produced by Seth Rogen and Evan Goldberg.
 Headly died on June 8, 2017, during filming of the series.
 At the time of her death, she had filmed five episodes of the planned 13-episode season order.
 Producers stated that she would not be recast and that the episodes she filmed will air, leaving the writers to rework the episodes in which she was due to appear.

 Theater

 Headly was an ensemble member of the Steppenwolf Theatre Company from 1979 until 2005, although she never returned to Chicago to do a play after the late 1980s, believing that such a move would uproot and be disruptive to her family.
 She took a break from the stage altogether for 10 years until 1999, when she starred with Miranda Richardson in Wallace Shawn's Aunt Dan and Lemon, which premiered at the Almeida Theatre in London.

 In 1983, Headly appeared in Christopher Hampton's The Philanthropist at the Manhattan Theater Club in New York.
 In 1984, Headly appeared in Lanford Wilson's Balm in Gilead presented by the Circle Repertory Company and the Steppenwolf Theater Ensemble.

-In 1985, Headly starred as Raina in George Bernard Shaw's Arms and the Man, directed by John Malkovich, in New York.
+In 1985, Headly starred as Raina in George Bernard Shaw's Arms and the Man alongside Kevin Kline, directed by John Malkovich, in New York.
 In 2000, Headly starred as Ellen in Detachments at the Tiffany Theater in Los Angeles, written and directed by Colleen Dodson-Baker.

 In 2001, Headly starred as Angela Kennedy Lipsky in the premiere of My Brilliant Divorce at the Druid Theatre in Galway, Ireland.
 In 2003, Headly starred with David Hyde Pierce in The Guys as part of a revolving cast at the Actors' Gang in Los Angeles.
-She also appeared in Malkovich's production of Shaw's Arms and the Man, with Kevin Kline at New York City's Circle in the Square Uptown.

 In 2012, Headly played Eva White in the Geffen Playhouse's production of The Jacksonian, written by Beth Henley.
 In 2016, once again at the Geffen Playhouse, Headly starred in Sarah Ruhl's Stage Kiss.

 Death

-Headly died of complications from a pulmonary embolism on June 8, 2017, at the age of 62, in Santa Monica, California.
+Headly died of complications from a pulmonary embolism on June 8, 2017, at age 62, in Santa Monica, California.